phansch/philhansch.net/README.md

 ### Tests

-Execute the tests with
+Execute the tests with:

     rake test

-Run Jekyll with
+Run Jekyll with:

     jekyll serve --watch --incremental